StefanJAuer/RaySAR/README.md

 # RaySAR
 Welcome and thank you for your interest in RaySAR :-) (just follow the link "release" above to download).

-To start with, I will try to summarize the main properties of the software package you have downloaded.
+To start with, I will try to summarize the main properties of the software package you are interested in.

 RaySAR is a 3D synthetic aperture radar (SAR) simulator which enables to generate SAR image layers related to detailed 3D object models.
 Moreover, it enables one to localize the 3D positions and surface intersection points related to reflected radar signals.
 In particular, RaySAR helps to understand the nature of signal multiple reflections at man-made objects (e.g. building structures) or artificial shapes.
 Scene models with different levels of detail can be processed - from digital surface models (DSMs) to high-end 3D structures - which can be defined in relative or absolute world coordinates.
 RaySAR can be run on Windows / Linux and is based on an adapted version of the open-source ray tracer POV-Ray.